PEACE RESEARCH INSTITUTE OSLO

 The Price of Negative Peace

-Johan Galtung, the founder of peace and conflict studies, divides peace into two types: positive peace and negative peace.
-Negative peace is defined by the absence of war: the classic example is a ceasefire that might not resolve the issues that led to the conflict in the first place.
-Or a peace that was enforced by a dictator who uses atrocities against their own people.
+Johan Galtung, the founder of peace and conflict studies, divides peace into two types: positive and negative peace.
+Negative peace is defined by the absence of war/violence: the classic example is a ceasefire that might not resolve the issues that led to the conflict in the first place.
+Or a peace enforced by a dictator who uses security services and prisons to quell dissent.

-Positive peace, on the other hand, refers to the absence of direct and structural violence.
-So working towards positive peace isn't just about whether anyone is firing any guns – it's also about restructuring society so the grievances or injustices leading to the war are resolved.
+Positive peace, on the other hand, refers to the absence of direct as well as structural and cultural violence.
+So working towards positive peace isn't just about whether anyone is firing any guns – it's also about restructuring society so that the grievances or injustices that lead to war are resolved.

-The East Asian Peace, as you can imagine, is negative.
+The East Asian Peace, as you can imagine, is a negative peace.
 And it wasn't particularly nice.

-In Indonesia, the transition to peace was made through the killing of 500,000 Communists (or perceived Communists).
-This was seen as a solid way to gain stability and set an example to other extremists.
-This led to the ascension of president Suharto, who launched a brutal growth-and-stability campaign that used repression as one of its main tactics.
-His anti-Communist stance won him an alliance with the US despite his transition into a dictator.
+In Indonesia, the transition to peace was made through the killing of 0.5 to 1 million Communists (or perceived Communists).
+This was seen as a solid way to gain stability and set an example to other extremist and governments.
+It led to the ascension of president Suharto, who launched a brutal growth-and-stability campaign that used repression as one of its main tactics.
+His anti-Communist stance won him an alliance with the US despite his transition into dictatorship.

 Singapore parted ways with Malaysia in 1965, and around the same time Taiwan decided to stop focusing on taking back Mainland China.
 They both used these transitions to focus on creating an 'economic' miracle on par with Japan.

 Mahathir bin Mohamad became president of Malaysia and pushed for a narrative saying that the West was warlike and uncivilized, and that Asians had to live up to their history and pursue their goals through arbitration and peace.
-Even though he didn't support Singaporean independence, when it was clear that the deal was done he claimed that his support was the 'civilized' thing to do.
+Even though he didn't support Singaporean independence, when it was clear that the deal was done he claimed that acceptance and support were the 'civilized' things to do.

 But he still didn't prove particularly democratic: he used old security laws to punish enemies, and in particularly the opposition.

-The main exception was Kim family in North Korea, but even Kim Jong-un has recently been seen making steps towards disarmament or greater integration with the global community.
+The main exception was the Kim family in North Korea, but even Kim Jong-un has recently made steps towards disarmament or greater integration with the global community.
 How this rapproachment will continue remains to be seen.

 Countries that opted for more liberal transition schemes, like Thailand, the Philippines and Myanmar, find themselves more involved in conflict than they would like.
 Their armies are not under civilian control, and they have not enjoyed as many benefits of the developmental peace yet.
 Tønnesson argues that they perhaps haven't gone through the key shift in priorities yet.

-And so peace is primarily talked about in terms of power, trade, democracy, discourse, law and norms and so on but, although the negative peace holds (for now), many Asian countries remain on a tense, aggressive footing with each other.
+And so peace is now primarily talked about in terms of power, trade, democracy, discourse, law and norms and so on.
+Although this negative peace holds (for now), many Asian countries remain on a tense, aggressive footing with each other.

-While interstate war is absent, armed conflict still exists.
+While interstate war is a thing of the past, armed conflict still exists.
 There are still stockloads of weapons, risks of threat and encroachment, internal repressions and civil firefights.
 These are in no way entirely just or harmonious societies.

-China had recently placed more missiles on the coast, and the Taiwanese know that they would lose a war quickly without immediate American intervention.
+China had recently placed more missiles on its coast, and the Taiwanese know that they would lose a war quickly without immediate American intervention.
 This kind of high-alert war game is something new.

-China has also been using major force to keep Uyghur population in Xinjiang, where anti-Chinese sentiment is resultingly high but there's no possibility to fight back because the repressions are so total.
+China has also been using major force to to keep down the Uyghur population in Xinjiang, where anti-Chinese sentiment is now unsurprisingly high but there's no possibility to fight back because repression is so total.
 The model for internal unity seems to be built on repression and deterrence.

 And yet.

 Tønnesson says that the peace, as fraught as it is, is still incredibly valuable.
-He doesn't like to call negative peace negative as if it's a bad thing.
-Living without war is important in itself, regardless of almost anything else that happens.
+He doesn't like to call negative peace negative, as if it's a bad thing.
+Living without war is important in itself, regardless of almost any other factor.
 Less people are killing each other, and this has to be the start.

-With the exception of World War Two, perhaps every other conflict has made the local situation worse: avoiding war is important for everyone.
+With the exception of World War Two, perhaps every other conflict has made the local situation worse over time.
+Avoiding war is important for everyone.
 Either rebels lose and make things miserable, or they win and create terrifying regimes.

-Some call these internal factors structural violence and he's against this terminology: he uses words like repression and dictatorship instead, because he finds words like violence to legitimize violence in response.
+Some call these internal factors structural violence, but Tønnesson's against this terminology.
+He uses words like repression and dictatorship instead, because he thinks terms like "structural violence" can legitimize violence in response.

 For him, peace is a continuum.
-Giving a no to war will give you a low-quality peace.
-You start with saying no to war, and then to armed conflicts, and then to arms, to murders, to violence.
+Just saying no to war will give you a low-quality peace.
+But that's just where you start.
+Then you say no to armed conflicts, and then to arms, to murders, to violence.
 Then you start saying yes to justice, to equality, to human security and democracy and finally to a high-quality peace.
 Negative peace, he argues, isn't the opposite to positive peace.
-It's the first step there, and we need to respect it when it's the only thing holding back an entire regions' worth of armies out to kill each other.
+It's the first step there, and we need to respect it when it's the only thing holding back an entire region's worth of armies from killing each other.

 If we look at life expectancy at birth, every country has seen a dramatic increase, with Cambodia making the leap from 33 to 68.
 This is huge.

 While many people have legitimate greivances for possibly rising up against their governments, Tønnesson also wants to draw attention to the main dilemma involved in armed rebellions: they can start with good intentions, but they often create the conditions for disaster.
-By not rebelling against the system, though, you accept that you may be controlled, oppressed, you may have increased dangers if you belong to a vulnerable group, you have a higher risk of prison.
+By not rebelling against the system, though, you accept that you may be controlled or oppressed.
+You may have increased dangers if you belong to a vulnerable group, or have a higher risk of prison.
 But your life expectancy is higher.
 This is the dilemma.

 Uyghur boy | yuan.muye | flickr